aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/generate-barcodes/two-dimensional-2d-barcodes/basic-2d-barcode-features/creating-a-qr-barcode/_index.md

 | :- |
 |**Figure: Rotated QR barcodes**|
 ## **Create QR Barcode with Logo**
-Aspose.BarCode now supports generating QR barcode with logo/other images inside it.
+Aspose.BarCode now supports generating a QR barcode with logo/other images inside it.
 The following code snippet shows how a QR barcode can be created with logo/other images inside it.

 {{< gist "aspose-com-gists" "9dea2dd38be50330a824dd05da062a97" "Examples-src-main-java-com-aspose-barcode-examples-TwoD_barcodes-basic_features-CreatingAQRBarcode-QRBarcodeWithImage.java" >}}
 ## **How to set QR version**
-Aspose.BarCode for Java allows developers to set version of QR barcode while generating the barcode.
+Aspose.BarCode for Java allows developers to set versions of QR barcodes while generating the barcode.
 A property **setQRVersion** has been introduced in the **BarcodeGenerator** class to achieve the goal.
-Following is the sample code demonstration of how to set a version of QR barcode before generating the actual barcode image.
+Following is the sample code demonstration of how to set a version of the QR barcode before generating the actual barcode image.

 {{< gist "aspose-com-gists" "9dea2dd38be50330a824dd05da062a97" "Examples-src-main-java-com-aspose-barcode-examples-TwoD_barcodes-basic_features-CreatingAQRBarcode-set_QR_version.java" >}}
 ## **QR Code Encoding in the ECI Mode**